Ravencoin Explained: Asset Transfer On The Blockchain

 Unlike many other crypto projects, Ravencoin prefers not to be a Jack of all trades.
 Instead, it specializes in one thing only: asset transfer on the blockchain.

 Backed by strong funding from the Medici Group and having Bitcoin ‘OG’ Bruce Fenton at the helm, it could have a bright future ahead of it.
 Of course, much of that will depend on how crypto adoption evolves over the coming years.

 Jonathan Hobbs, CFA, is an author, entrepreneur and financial blogger.
-He is a partner of the digital asset hedge fund, Block X Wealth Limited.
+He is a Director at Ecstatus Capital.
 In his personal portfolio, he invests in stocks, mutual funds, startup companies, gold and digital assets.